pragmalang/pragma/README.md

 ## GraalVM Native Image Generation
 The native image build is performed using [SBT Native Packager](https://www.scala-sbt.org/sbt-native-packager/formats/graalvm-native-image.html) in Docker, so make sure it's installed.
-Currently, only the CLI can compile to a native image.
+Currently, only the CLI can be compiled to a native image.
 Run:
 ```sh
 sbt "cli/graalvm-native-image:packageBin"
 ```